 Van Cleef & Arpels amethyst floral earrings from the Hawaii collection

 Imagination Creation

-Brent Neale is a New York City-based fine jewelry house known for one-of-a-kind and limited-edition designs that celebrate bold color, imaginative storytelling and unexpected contrasts.
+Brent Neale creates one-of-a-kind and limited-edition designs that celebrate bold color, imaginative storytelling, and unexpected contrasts..
 When she founded her company in 2017, Brent Neale Winston “harnessed her love of bold color, fairy tales, art and ’60s and ’70s counterculture into one-of-a-kind designs.”
 This one-of-a kind Pillow ring features a central amethyst surrounded by a green diamond halo.

 Vibrant Vitality

 The Van Cleef & Arpels Fleurs d’Hawaï collection is “inspired by the hues of a vibrant garden and features a color palette bursting with vitality,”according to the brand.The Paris-based maison introduced its first Hawaii collection jewelry in 1938, which consisted of “small flowers with varying numbers of petals.”
-The handcrafted Fleurs d’Hawaï amethyst earrings feature 7.2 carats of amethysts accented with diamonds set in 18-k yellow gold.
+The Fleurs d’Hawaï amethyst earrings are handcrafted like all Van Cleef pieces and feature 7.2 carats of amethysts accented with diamonds set in 18-k yellow gold.

+Van Cleef & Arpels amethyst floral earrings from the Hawaii collection